progenetix/bycon/docs/installation.md

 #### Webserver Setup

 We use a "classical" webserver setup with Apache but probably other options would be fine.

-**NEW 2025-05-02 (v2.4.2)** The installation procedure on Mac OS now uses a `brew` based installation of the Apache webserver.
+The installation procedure on Mac OS now uses a `brew` based installation of the Apache webserver.

 Some configuration: